 Information Systems

 The Master of Science-Information Systems provides the knowledge and skills required to manage IT projects, oversee application development, and develop an organization's IT strategy.
+The curriculum aligns with the proliferation of artificial intelligence (AI) technologies and the need to focus on analytics and data while maintaining coverage of the necessary elements that compose an MSIS degree.

 The program will prepare you to manage information systems functions, as well as the organizational challenges facing information systems managers.
 If you have a background in fields such as information technology management, computer science, electronics engineering -- or even if you simply have an aptitude for information technology -- we welcome your application.